 All the published material on conlangs I've worked on over the years collected in one place.

-Seven hundred of the most common words in Old English so you can read without running the dictionary for every other word.
+Over seven hundred of the most common words and word forms in Old English so you can read without running the dictionary for every other word.

 Learn how to distinguish between the two most important roles in a sentence.

 An introduction to linguistics as a cognitive science.